Jørgen Lorentzen

 Jørgen Lorentzen (born 4 November 1956) is a Norwegian literary scholar and independent film producer.
 His research has focused on the representation of men and masculinities in literature, film and popular culture.
 He became known to a broad audience through his participation in the TV program Hjernevask in 2010.
 He was employed as a researcher at the Centre for Gender Research in Oslo until 2013, and has since been a freelance researcher and documentary film producer.
-In collaboration with his wife, film director Nefise Özkal Lorentzen, he has produced several independent documentaries on Turkey and has also become known in Norway as a critic of Erdoğan's government and a commentator on Turkish political developments.